-This prospectus supplement no. 8 is being filed to update and supplement the prospectus dated March 22, 2022 (the "Prospectus") related to (1) the issuance by us of up to 6,317,057 shares of our common stock, par value \$0.0001 per share ("Common Stock") that may be issued upon exercise of warrants to purchase Common Stock at an exercise price of \$11.50 per share of Common Stock, including the public warrants and the Private Warrants (as defined in the Prospectus); and (2) the offer and sale, from time to time, by the Selling Securityholders (as defined in the Prospectus) identified in the Prospectus, or their permitted transferees, of (a) up to 22,223,858 shares of Common Stock and (b) up to 2,533,333 Private Warrants, with the information contained in our Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission on August 9, 2022 (the "Quarterly Report").
+This prospectus supplement no. 13 is being filed to update and supplement the prospectus dated March 22, 2022 (the "Prospectus") related to (1) the issuance by us of up to 6,317,057 shares of our common stock, par value \$0.0001 per share ("Common Stock") that may be issued upon exercise of warrants to purchase Common Stock at an exercise price of \$11.50 per share of Common Stock, including the public warrants and the Private Warrants (as defined in the Prospectus); and (2) the offer and sale, from time to time, by the Selling Securityholders (as defined in the Prospectus) identified in the Prospectus, or their permitted transferees, of (a) up to 22,223,858 shares of Common Stock and (b) up to 2,533,333 Private Warrants, with the information contained in our Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission on November 8, 2022 (the "Quarterly Report").
 Accordingly, we have attached the Quarterly Report to this prospectus supplement.
-Any document, exhibit or information contained in the Quarterly Report supplement.
-Any document, exhibit or information contained in the Securities and Exchange Commission rules shall not be included in this prospectus supplement.
+Any document, exhibit or information contained in the Quarterly Report to this prospectus and Exchange Commission rules shall not be included in this prospectus supplement.
 This prospectus supplement updates and supplements the information in the Prospectus and is not complete without, and may not be delivered or utilized except in combination with, the Prospectus, including any amendments or supplements thereto.
 This prospectus supplement should be read in conjunction with the Prospectus and any prior amendments or supplements thereto and if there is any inconsistency between the information therein and this prospectus supplement, you should rely on the information in this prospectus supplement.

-Our Common Stock and our Public Warrants are listed on the Capital Market of the Nasdaq Stock Market LLC ("Nasdaq"), under the symbols "DCGO" and "DCGOW," respectively.
-On August 9, 2022, the closing price of our Common Stock was \$8.76 and the closing price for our Public Warrants was \$2.10.
+Our Common Stock is listed on the Capital Market of the Nasdaq Stock Market LLC ("Nasdaq"), under the symbol "DCGO".
+On November 9, 2022, the closing price of our Common Stock was \$7.34.